 Adding live plants to your aquarium is the best thing you can do for the health of your aquarium.
 A side effect of live plants is they also look super amazing.
 Seriously, some of the most appealing aquariums online are made using live plants & hardscapes.
 This is our personal favorite plant.

 If you're a beginner, aquariums like the one pictured above may seem like they're out of reach, but—given some patience and the right knowledge—you'll be quickly on your way to creating beautiful scenes like that in your aquarium.
-We have put together a list of our favorite aquarium plants for beginners to help you.
+We have put together a list of our favorite aquarium plants for beginners (Java Moss is our top pick) to help you.

 Before you Buy

 While most plants aren't as sensitive as fish when it comes to water parameters, you'll still need to provide some basic needs for plants to flourish.
 Mainly: light (Here is our: LED Aquarium Lighting Guide which you might find helpful), nutrients, and CO2.
 This is true of all plants, but when you're growing live plants in an aquarium, it's even more important.

 Getting these three aspects right will guarantee great plant growth in your aquarium, and you'll find yourself doing regular trimming and maintenance on thriving plants (this is a good aquascaping toolkit) within a few weeks!
 If you need some help trimming and maintaining plants correctly then check out our trimming guide here.

 These plants are proven to be hard to kill, and tolerable to a variety of water conditions.
 If this is your first planted tank, you can't go wrong with these plants for freshwater aquariums: